AiKanSya/Fioritopia/x-lab/build-process-automation/worklab/creating-processes-and-automations/unit-03-performing-basic-process-building/quizz.md

 </details>

-## :small_red_triangle_down: Which configurations are necessary for process conditions?
+## 💮 Which configurations are necessary for process conditions?

 _There are three correct answers._